-In September 2014, the Company and Black Spruce Exploration Corp. cancelled their farmout agreement which resulted in the Company becoming the operator of Exploration Licence 1070.
+In September 2014, the Company and Black Spruce Exploration Corp. cancelled their farmout agreement which resulted in the Company becoming the operator of Exploration Licence 1070..

 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socioeconomic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report is due within a year and will be made public.
+The report is due at the end of May 2016 and will be made public.